MultiSafepay/docs/content/developer/rounding-rule.md

 | Shipping  | 4.5412844037 | 9%    | 0.4087155963 | 1        | 4.5412844037    | 4.95            |
 | Total     |              |       |              |          |                 | 74.95           |

-1. Calculate the total cost of all items in the cart (excluding VAT).
-Multiply the `unit_price` of each item by the `quantity` of the item.
-Add the results together, and round to 2 decimal places: Items total.
+1. Calculate the total cost of all items in the shopping cart (excluding VAT): Multiply the `unit_price` of each item by the `quantity` of the item, then add the results together, rounding to 2 decimal places= Items total.
 > 13.7614678899 \* 2 = 27.5229357798
 > 8.2644628099 \* 4 = 33.0578512396
 > 4.5412844037 \* 1 = 4.5412844037